-Celebrating one year of Payroll Question Time-Reading time: 4 Minutes
+Celebrating one year of Payroll Question Time

 It’s always important to keep your finger on the pulse when it comes to payroll.
 Since its creation in April 2020, SD Worx’s monthly live Q&A webinars – known as ‘Payroll Question Time’ – have helped thousands of Payroll, HR and finance professionals get the answers they need to help their business perform and keep Britain paid.